yonaka15/rust-ekf/README.md

     -   **Dynamic Model, Measurement Model, Dynamic Jacobians, and Measurement Jacobians**:
         -   Derived from the book _"Small Unmanned Aircraft: Theory and Practice"_ by Randall W. Beard and Timothy W. McLain.
-        -   Modified to fit the expanded state vector used in this EKF for quadcopter attitude estimation.
+        -   Modified to use quaternion estimation and fit the expanded state vector used in this EKF for quadcopter attitude estimation.
     -   These models are discussed in further detail later in this document.
 4.  **General Applicability**
     While this EKF is specifically designed for quadcopter attitude estimation, the principles and structure can be adapted to other systems.
 However, dynamic and measurement models, along with their respective Jacobians, must be developed for each unique system.